codizalry/image-compression/README.md

-=== Image Compressor & WebP Generator ===
+=== Plugin Name ===
-Contributors: codizalry
+Contributors: (your_username)
-Tags: image compression, webp, image optimization, performance, seo
+Tags: image optimization, webp, media library, bulk optimization
 Requires at least: 5.0
 Tested up to: 6.3
 Requires PHP: 7.2
-Stable tag: 1.0
+Stable tag: 1.0.0

-Optimize your website’s performance with seamless image compression and WebP generation.
-Automatically compress uploaded images and generate WebP files for a faster, more efficient browsing experience.

 == Description ==

-Image Compressor & WebP Generator helps you modernize your WordPress site by optimizing images on upload.
-It reduces image file sizes and automatically creates WebP versions, improving page load speed, SEO, and user experience.

-**Features:**
-- Automatic image compression for JPEG, and PNG files.
-- Generate WebP versions of all supported image formats.
-- Boosts website speed and improves Core Web Vitals.
-- Easy setup with no manual effort required.
-- Compatible with WordPress Media Library.

-**Why Choose This Plugin?**
-- Enhance your website’s performance effortlessly.
-- Improve mobile usability with faster loading images.
-- Reduce server bandwidth usage.
+Automatically optimize images and generate WebP files for all uploaded images.
+Supports manual optimization for previously uploaded images through the Media Library.

 == Installation ==

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 2. Upload your images either through the Media Library or specific image fields.